 Almost all of us love all types of fruits!
-However, have you ever thought how complex the fruits can be?
+However, have you ever thought about how complex the fruits can be?
 Yes!
 Fruits are of various types, with different characteristics and each one with a distinct scientific name!
-So, what’s your favourite fruit?
+So, what’s your favorite fruit?
 Mango?
 But, how much do you know about it, apart from the fact that it is tasty!
 In this topic, we will read more about the various types and characteristics of fruits.

 Fruits protect the seeds.
 Yes!
 This is the primary function of the fruits and not just satisfying your taste buds!
 But, in some fruits, seeds are absent.
-Examples include grapes, banana etc. They are parthenocarpic or seedless fruits.
+Examples include grapes, banana, etc. They are parthenocarpic or seedless fruits.
 Let us now look at the various parts of the fruit in greater detail.

 After ripening, the ovarian wall changes into pericarp.
 This pericarp may be thick and fleshy or thick and hard or thin and soft.
 The pericarp has 3 layers.
 They are

 Now we move on to know more about the various types of fruits.